 "Money doesn't grow on trees," Lochte told CNBC Make It.
 "You've got to be smart.
 Any paycheck that you get, whether it's $5 or $50,000, you have to put some away, no matter what."

 To earn more money these days, Lochte gets paid to speak to audiences.
-He teaches swim camps.
-He’s teamed up with companies like TYR Sport and Piñata.
-According to his Instagram, he’s also a swim ambassador for the SPIRE Institute in Ohio where LaMelo Ball played basketball.
+He teaches swim camps under what's called "Loch'd In Training."
+He's teamed up with companies like TYR Sport and Piñata.
+According to his Instagram, he's also a swim ambassador for the SPIRE Institute in Ohio where LaMelo Ball played basketball.

 Lochte launched his own website to sell merchandise like T-shirts and hats.
 He's also still swimming and training at 35 and is currently the world record holder in the 200-meter individual medley in both the long course and short course categories.